Ongoing Research in AI Evaluation, Economics, Financial Systems & Expert Systems

 Processing massive datasets reveals market microstructure patterns invisible to traditional analysis.
 This research combines decades of trading experience with cutting-edge data science to understand market behavior at scale.

-All research is grounded in empirical data analysis, using statistical methods to validate hypotheses and ensure reproducible results.
+All research is grounded in empirical data analysis, using statistical methods to validate hypotheses and ensure reproducible results with comprehensive documentation of methodologies and sources.

-Research includes working code implementations, allowing for verification, extension, and practical application of theoretical findings.
+Research includes working code implementations, allowing for verification, extension, and practical application of theoretical findings with full transparency in approach and execution.

-Combines insights from computer science, economics, mathematics, and domain expertise to address complex real-world problems.
+Combines insights from computer science, economics, mathematics, cognitive science, and domain expertise to address complex real-world problems requiring interdisciplinary solutions.

-Each study targets actionable insights that can inform policy decisions, system design, or investment strategies.
+Each study targets actionable insights that can inform policy decisions, system design, investment strategies, or technological development with measurable real-world impact.

 These research areas represent ongoing investigations with significant practical implications.
-I'm open to collaboration with academic institutions, policy organizations, and technology companies working on similar challenges.
+I'm open to collaboration with academic institutions, policy organizations, technology companies, and researchers working on similar challenges in AI evaluation, economic analysis, and intelligent systems.

 Each study includes comprehensive documentation, reproducible methodologies, and open-source implementations where applicable.
-Contact me to discuss findings, methodologies, or potential collaboration opportunities.
+Contact me to discuss findings, methodologies, or potential collaboration opportunities in advancing these research domains.